Clarence High School (India): School heads

-Some of the former school principals are Mr. A. C. Flack, Dr David Coates, Mr. M. T. Thomas, and Mr. Benny Joseph.
+Some of the former school principals are A. C. Flack, David Coates, M. T. Thomas, and Benny Joseph.

 Campus

 For a while the school was located in a bungalow on Palm Road (now M. M. Road, near the Fraser Town Mosque).
 This building now houses the Fraser Town Post Office.
 The school is now located on Pottery Road, at a junction near Richard's Park.
 It lends its name to a bus stop for buses moving towards and from M. S. Nagar, Lingarajpuram, Banaswadi, Kammanahalli, Kalyannagar and Hennur.
 While the main gate faces Pottery Road, the side gates face Viviani Road and Mosque Road Extension.
 The fourth side faces apartments that line John Armstrong Road.

 The school has a number of buildings, one of the newest among them being the William Carey block.
 This block has several of the classrooms, the laboratories, the physical education department, the music room and faces the playground field.
 The Coates library houses 9 000 books.
 There are a number of laboratories for the various science subjects (Chemistry, Biology, Physics and Computers).
 The Flack Memorial Assembly Hall can house around a thousand people.
 The kindergarten students have a separate block (KG Block) and playground.
 The Stewards Block, a building for the Special Needs Department, has a large clock on top which is visible from the roads adjacent to the school campus.
 The campus has several trees, the most prominent among them being a Christmas tree and a Peepal tree.